vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **6-70.** Daizen’s[^389] wife was Nabeshima Ichisuke’s daughter.
 She was bequeathed to Daizen after her adoption by Lord Katsushige.
 During the Arima offensive in the Shimabara Uprising, Daizen’s actions spawned his lord’s rancor, and he and his wife were forcibly divorced.[^390] She sent letters via a messenger, but he left them unread saying, “As much as my heart pines, even away from the prying eyes of others I can’t bring myself to read the letters of one ripped from me by my lord.”
 He told others, “I no longer have anything to live for.”
 He stopped eating and started to drink heavily.
 He died after he started to vomit blood.
 Following his death, the lord contributed 150 *koku* of rice to his former wife to compensate her living expenses…

+[^389]: Nabeshima Masayuki.

+[^390]: Daizen was ordered to guard the Edo residence at the time of the Shimabara Uprising, but disobeyed and went to the front.

 ___________

 **6-127.** The shogunal red seal \(*shuin*\) for pottery in Takagijuku.
 When Lord Toyotomi Hideyoshi was encamped in Nagoya \(Hizen\), he had to return to Osaka because his mother had taken ill.
 On his way back, he took the upper road in Saga.
 The reason why the place where the ferryboat departs to traverse the Kawakami River is called “Nagoya ford” is because this is where Lord Hideyoshi crossed.
 According to the people who witnessed the event, Lord Hideyoshi was a small man with big oily eyes, and his face and limbs were red, as if they had been painted in vermillion.
 He was clothed in magnificent garments and straw footgear, and was carrying long and short swords in red-lacquered sheaths with gold threads, with an extra pair of half-sandals slung from them.
 He was traveling on horseback, as were all members of his entourage, with no palanquins to be seen.

 At that time, Lady Keigin[^391] told people: “Collect all of the doors from the houses and create tables out of them by attaching four bamboo sticks as legs.
 Then make firm rice balls and place them on plates in the street.
 Hideyoshi saw them as he passed and said, “This must be the work of Lady Keigin, as she’s an astute woman.
 Normally there is no food available around these thoroughfares, and the people in my procession are getting hungry.
 That she should care for us like this is wonderful.”
 He then reached out and picked up a rice ball saying, “Behold.
 This rice ball is dense.
 In a samurai family, the women are considerate.”
 He also noticed the earthenware that the rice balls were placed on exclaiming, “Behold again, these plates are outstanding.”
 He summoned the potter to Nagoya and issued him with a shogunal red seal \[indicating official patronage of his craftsmanship\].
 This shogunal seal is still treasured.
 The imprint reads: “The pottery made by this man is incomparable.
 He is worthy of designation as the eminent potter in Kyushu Nagoya.
 Issued to Pottery Master Ienaga Hikosaburō, Twenty-sixth day, seventh month, Tenshō 20 \(1592\)…”

+[^391]: Nabeshima Naoshige’s mother-in-law.
+She was Ryūzōji Takanobu’s mother and remarried Naoshige’s father.

 ___________

 **7-38.** About the wife of Ushijima Shingorō.[^392] Ushijima Shingorō was a favored vassal of Lord Tsunashige, and was treated cordially by him.
 In spite of this, it became known in the community that the brother of Shingorō’s wife, Gondō Shichibei, was frequenting establishments of ill repute.
 He was sentenced to death in Edo to atone for his transgression.
 Wanting to set an example, Lord Tsunashige had all of Shichibei’s extended family placed under house arrest.
 As Shingorō was Shichibei’s brother-in-law, he too was subjected to punishment, and was sent back from his post in the Edo estate to Saga, and confined to his house for a period of three years.

+[^392]: This episode happened in 1697.

 During this time, Shingorō’s relatives and others in his unit implored him: “Good man, sever ties with your wife so that you can resume your duties.
 How is it possible to survive on a mere 4 *koku* of rice?”
 Unfazed, Shingorō avowed, “I will never divorce my wife.
 I am not weakened by affection, but as a samurai I am loathe to detach myself from her when she has done no wrong, as it is a contravention of *giri*.[^393] Leave me be to die of starvation.”
 This episode was relayed and verified during Shingorō’s confinement.

+[^393]: See footnote for 3-1.

 ___________

 **8-47.** Hashino Shōgen’s agreement to *seppuku*.
 When an \[adopted\] daughter of Lord Ryūzōji Takanobu was betrothed to Lord Hata Mikawa-no-Kami of Karatsu for marriage, Yatsunami Musashi-no-Kami[^394] came to fetch her.[^395] However, she had become gravely ill, with only a one-in-ten chance of survival.
 “As I have been requisitioned to escort Her Ladyship to Karatsu, I resolve to commit *seppuku* should she die before my mission is complete.”
 Others tried to persuade him otherwise, but to no effect.

+[^394]: Lord Hata’s vassal.

+[^395]: See Book 2-136.

 Lord Takanobu’s chief retainers deliberated on the predicament.
 “It would be culpable if no one from our clan also follows Her Ladyship in death.
 Alas, there doesn’t seem to be anybody prepared to embrace this fate other than, perhaps, Hashino Shōgen.”